bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

 ```

 ### Assets pipeline
-This is a really simple, isolated pipeline for just copying assets (css, js, images, etc) from the input directory to the output directory.
+This is a simple, isolated pipeline for just copying assets (css, js, images, etc) from the input directory to the output directory.

 ```csharp
 public AssetsPipeline()